abilandz/PH8124/Lecture_4/Lecture_4.md

 ### 1. Scripts vs. functions <a name="s_vs_f"></a>
-Now that we have seen how to implement in **Bash** both scripts and functions, we can discuss briefly their similarities, differences and typical use cases.
+Now that we have seen how to implement in **Bash** both scripts and functions, we can briefly discuss their similarities, differences, and typical use cases.
 First, let us start with the execution details of scripts.
 In general, we run any **Bash** script either by 'sourcing' or by 'executing' that script.

 The first case corresponds to the following syntax:

 ```bash
 source someScript.sh # sourcing the script
 ```
 When executed this way, all lines in the script are read and executed by **Bash** one by one, just as if they were typed separately line by line in the terminal.
 The sourced script inherits the environment from the terminal (i.e. from the current shell), and can modify it globally.
 The exit status of script must be specified with the keyword **return**.
-Script does not run in a separate process (more on this later).
+The script does not run in a separate process (more on this later).

 The second case corresponds to the following syntax:

 ```bash
 someScript # executing the script
 ```
-This way, you are running your script as any other **Linux** or **Bash** command.
-As we already saw, this will work only if the directory where the file with the source code of script sits was added to the environment variable **PATH**, and if that file has also the execute (```x```) permission.
+This way, you run your script like any other **Linux** or **Bash** command.
+As we already saw, this will work only if the directory where the file with the source code of script sits was added to the environment variable **PATH**, and if that file also has the execute (```x```) permission.
 The executed script does not inherit by default the environment from the terminal (only variables, functions, etc., which were defined with **export** are inherited), and cannot modify it globally.
-Therefore, it is much safer to run scripts this way, if you want to keep your current shell environment clean.
+Therefore, it is much safer to run scripts this way if you want to keep your current shell environment clean.
 The exit status of the executed script is specified with the keyword **exit**.
 When executed this way, the script runs in a separate process (more on this later).

-If you do not want to make the script executable by adding to it (```x```) permission, you can always run the shell explicitly and tell it to process the file like it was an executable, with the following syntax:
+If you do not want to make the script executable by adding to it (```x```) permission, you can always run the shell explicitly and tell it to process the file like it was an executable with the following syntax:

 ```bash
 bash someScript.sh # executing the non-executable script
 ```

 On the other hand, functions behave differently.
-After you source the file where a function is implemented, **Bash** stores that function in the computer's memory, and from that point onwards you can use that function as any other **Linux** or **Bash** command.
-For functions, there is no need to bother with using keyword **source**, setting the execute permission, modifying **PATH**, etc. That means that if you have added to your ```~/.bashrc``` the following line:
+After you source the file where a function is implemented, **Bash** stores that function in the computer's memory, and from that point onwards, you can use that function as any other **Linux** or **Bash** command.
+For functions, there is no need to bother using keyword **source**, setting the execute permission, modifying **PATH**, etc. That means that if you have added to your ```~/.bashrc``` the following line:

 ```bash
 source ~/functions.sh
 ```
-where in the example file ```~/functions.sh``` you have the implementation of your **Bash** functions, you can use effortlessly all your functions in any new terminal you open.
+where in the example file ```~/functions.sh``` you have the implementation of your **Bash** functions, you can use all your functions effortlessly in any new terminal you open.

 Functions are much more suitable for making long scripts modular.
-In terms of environment protection, functions are much cleaner to use than scripts, due to keyword **local**, which can be used only in the function body, and which limits the scope and lifetime of a variable defined in the function only to the  execution of that function.
+In terms of environment protection, functions are much cleaner to use than scripts due to the keyword **local**, which can be used only in the function body and which limits the scope and lifetime of a variable defined in the function only to the execution of that function.

-If a function **someFunction** and a script **someScript** with execute permission have exactly the same implementation, then executing in the terminal **someFunction** only by its name is more efficient than executing in the terminal a script **someScript** only by its name, because **Bash** function does not start a separate process.
+Suppose a function **someFunction** and a script **someScript** with execute permission have exactly the same implementation.
+In that case, executing in the terminal **someFunction** only by its name is more efficient than executing in the terminal a script **someScript** only by its name, because **Bash** function does not start a separate process.

-Programmatically, you can fetch the function name in its body implementation via built-in variable **FUNCNAME** (typically by having **echo $FUNCNAME** at the beginning of function body).
+Programmatically, you can fetch the function name in its body implementation via the built-in variable **FUNCNAME** (typically by having **echo $FUNCNAME** at the beginning of the function body).
 For scripts, the file name in which the script was implemented can be obtained programmatically from the built-in variable **BASH_SOURCE**.
-This becomes very important when inspecting only the printout of your code execution (e.g. for debugging purposes), when it is easy to trace back which function or script produced which part of the final result (in this context, the built-in variable **LINENO** can also be handy, because **echo $LINENO** prints literally the line number of the source code where this variable is referenced).
+This becomes very important when inspecting only the printout of your code execution (e.g. for debugging purposes), when it is easy to trace back which function or script produced which part of the final result (in this context, the built-in variable **LINENO** can also be handy, because **echo $LINENO** prints the line number of the source code where this variable is referenced).

-We summarize the above thorough comparison with the following final conclusion: Use **Bash** scripts only for the very simple cases and **Bash** functions for everything else.
+We summarize the above thorough comparison with the following final conclusion: Use **Bash** scripts only for very simple cases and **Bash** functions for everything else.

 ### 2. Command chain: **&&** and **||** <a name="chain"></a>
 Since every command in **Linux** and **Bash** has the exit status, it is possible programmatically to branch the code execution, depending on whether a command has executed successfully (exit status 0), or has failed during execution with some error status (exit status 1..
 255).
-For instance, we would like multiple commands to execute one after another, but only if all of them executed successfully.
-As soon as one command has failed, we would like immediately to abort the execution of all subsequent commands.
+For instance, we would like multiple commands to execute one after another, but only if all are executed successfully.
+As soon as one command fails, we would like to immediately abort the execution of all subsequent commands.
 In **Bash**, we can achieve that with the _command chain_.

-The command chain is a sequence of commands separated either with ```&&``` or ```||``` operators.
+The command chain is a sequence of commands separated by ```&&``` or ```||``` operators.
 If two commands are chained by ```&&```, the second command will be executed only if the first one was executed successfully.
 For instance:

 ```bash
 $ mkdir someDirectory && echo "New directory was made."
 New directory was made.
 ```
 You will see the printout from **echo** only if the directory was successfully made with the command **mkdir**.
-On the other hand, if **mkdir** has failed, the command chain has broken, and **echo** is not executed.
-For instance, we can intentionally mistype **mkdir** just to simulate the failure of the first command in the chain:
+On the other hand, if **mkdir** fails, the command chain is broken, and **echo** is not executed.
+For instance, we can intentionally mistype **mkdir** to simulate the failure of the first command in the chain:

 ```bash
 $ mkdirrr someDirectory && echo "New directory was made."